Old-fashioned humble golden vegetable soup is deliciously vegan, easy, quick and budget-friendly.

 * nutritional yeast flakes

-Pour the veggie gravy over mashed potatoes, rice, baked potatoes, roast veggies, steamed or boiled veggies, veggie pies, veggie sausages, noodles, etc. Or add the sauce to home-made lasagnes, stuffed peppers, pies, and stews, etc.
+Pour the thick vegetable gravy over mashed potatoes, rice, baked potatoes, roast vegetables, steamed or boiled vegetables, pies, sausages, noodles, etc. Or add the sauce to home-made lasagnes, stuffed peppers, pie fillings, or stews.

 Old-Fashioned Golden Vegetable Soup